| Recent snowfall isn't deep enough to slow down vehicle traffic, but it's perfect for breathing new life into the snowmobile season.

 That said, Bowstring has been heavily pressured these past few years and I believe that the average fish are likely to remain small, at least for the foreseeable future.
 That means that your decision can only be based on your personal tolerance for slower action.
 If you want to work harder and smarter for a higher quality fish, the Winnie gets the nod.
 If you require constant action to keep a smile on your face, then I'd suggest Bowstring.

 Ask me the same question in 149 days and I'll have a lot better prediction for you!
 Either way you decide to go Corey, I hope that the weather is ideal for your trip and that you enjoy fabulous fishing while you're here!
-Good Luck image of smiley fish !!
+Good Luck !!

 Excellent fishing continues up at the NW Angle.
 Reports of 20 inches of ice in areas traveled by resorts.
 The ice road from Young's Bay to resorts on Flag Island and Oak Island is open to vehicles.
 Resorts are fishing in 21-28 feet of water with a nice walleye and sauger bite.
 Best colors include glow red, pink and gold.
 Big crappies, 12-16" in good numbers being caught in Ontario in 28-34'.
 Crappies caught in 25' or greater have high mortality rate, thus keep up to limit and move on to another species.
 Walleyes and perch biting very well.
 Work through resorts and stay on ice road." – Lake of the Woods Tourism, (800) 382-FISH